 THE GEORGIAN ERA

 As the exquisite predecessor to the Victorian era, the Georgian Era (1714-1830) is a period of British history marked by the reigns of George I, George II, George III, and George IV, the first four Hanoverian kings of Great Britain.
+Romantic style Victorian era antiques are among some of our most requested pieces of fine antique jewelry.
 A period of peace and prosperity spanning over a century, the Georgian period saw a great increase in innovation, an expansion of the already powerful British Empire, and a flowering of literary and visual arts and architecture.

 Two factors heavily influenced the stylistic evolution seen in Georgian furniture design during this era: a renewed interest in ancient Greek and Roman art and architecture and the importation and popularization of mahogany.